dtaht/xinetd-deny/README.md

-environment of today's ipv4 internet, and the fact that many essential services startup and maintain their own ports (web servers), it seems like a good idea to be able to detect various forms of attack and do something protective to protect the whole router.
+environment of today's ipv4 internet, and the fact that many essential services startup and maintain their own ports (web servers), it seems like a good idea to be able to detect various forms of attack elsewhere and do something protective to protect the whole router and network.

-Most firewall implementations merely drop packets they don't want, but do nothing to block the offending host.
+Most firewall implementations merely drop packets they don't want, but do nothing to block the offending host or even communicate there was a problem.

 The thought at the moment is merely to be able to call a script that "does something" upon receiving